hhao99/sinatra-template/README.md

 # Sinatra Application Template

 A base Sinatra application template.
 Just fork and build.
 Yay!
-Includes Bundler, DataMapper, and RSpec, all ready to go.
+Includes Bundler, Sequel, and RSpec, all ready to go.

 ## Configuration

 Dependencies and all configuration is done in <tt>environment.rb</tt>.
 Your database is also set up here.
-DataMapper will use sqlite3 by default.
-Tests use the sqlite3-memory adapter (no configuration needed).
+DataMapper stopped developing, we will use sequel instead.

 Add your controller actions in <tt>application.rb</tt>.
 Views for these actions are placed in the <tt>views</tt> directory.
 Static files, including a stock